eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

      are associated to specific post-processing tasks managed by :class:`.Experiment` instances.

+   Operational mode
+     A global configuration item for Eradiate defining how the spectral dimension of the radiometric computation is handled.
+Currently, Eradiate supports the line-by-line and correlated-*k* modes.

    Scene
      All kernel-level components required to perform a single radiative transfer simulation.
 This includes geometric shapes defining surfaces and volumes,